Zaki1203/Churn-Dashboard/README.md

 Customers with month-month type of contract are more likely to churn due high payment amount

+## Slicers

+-Churn Slicer- Allows user to select the option of yes and no for churn

+-Internet Slicer-Allows the user to select the internet service option

+-Months Subscribed Slicer -Allows the user to change the month subscribed

+-Contract Slicer-Allows the user to select the contract type
 ## Insights
 From the data visualization, it is evident that:
 - Customers on two-year contracts  tend to have longer tenure, while most month-to-month contract customers are newer.